-The Council has a commitment for leased office space in Nanaimo, for a three year term expiring in September 2019.
-The Council has a commitment for leased office space in Prince George, for a two year term expiring in August 2019.
-The Council has a commitment for three leased vehicles, for terms expiring in January 2019, June 2020 and January 2021.
-The Council has a commitment for leased office equipment in Nanaimo, for a 5 year term expiring October 2021.
+The Council has a commitment for leased office space in Nanaimo, for a three year term expiring in September 2022.

+The Council has a commitment for leased office space in Prince George, for a one year term expiring in August 2020.

+The Council has a commitment for two leased vehicles, for terms expiring in January and September 2022.

+The Council has a commitment for leased office equipment in Nanaimo, for a five year term expiring October 2021.

+The Council has a commitment for a multifunction photocopier in Nanaimo, for a three year term expiring December 2021.